-What opportunities are there for parents to become involved in the setting/school/college and/or to become governors?
+What opportunities are there for parents to become involved in the school or to become governors?

 Parents are encouraged to become governors each year.
 There are a number of governing body committees that they can be a member of.
 The school office can be contacted for further information about this..
-Parents are also invited to attend their child's class assembly each year and the end of term show (depending on which year/key stage their child is this may be the Christmas or End of Year Productions).
+Parents are also invited to several parent/child activities, performances or assemblies throughout the year.
+Parents are encouraged to take part in the PTFA events and attend regular PTFA meetings.

-What help and support is available for the family through the setting, school or college?
+What help and support is available for the family through the Hazel Slade?

 We can offer regular informal meetings to discuss a particular issue or concern, or we can invite other professionals to meet with the parents in a multi-agency capacity if there are more wide-ranging issues.
 We pride ourselves on our work with our families and like to think that we get to know our families well enough to know when more support may be needed.
 We are here to listen and help.
-We support families through the Early Help Framework .
+We support families through the Early Help Framework.
 We work closely with the Family Support Workers to ensure our families are getting the right support for their issues.
 We also work closely with the social care service in supporting our families who meet the level 4 safeguarding criteria.
-We have robust systems in place in school to ensure all of our children are safeguarded and that any concerns are logged and reported to the safeguarding officer.
+We have robust systems in place in school to ensure all of our children are safeguarded and that any concerns are logged and reported to the safeguarding officer via CPOMS.

-10. Inclusion and Accessibility How will my child or young person be included in activities outside of the classroom, including trips?
+How will all children be included in activities outside of the classroom, including trips?
 What activities are available that can be accessed by children and young people with SEND in addition to the curriculum?